 IOTA Use Cases

-Medical records are already rapidly moving into the digital world.
-This movement is already helping health care practitioners provide better, more rapid and effective care for patients.
+Medical records are rapidly moving into the digital world.
+This movement is already helping healthcare practitioners provide better, more rapid and effective patient care.
 It is also helping with research initiatives.

-Privacy is also a huge concern in the health care field, and IOTA can help here as well with their Masked Authenticated Messaging, which uses aMerkle tree based signature to send and receive encrypted data over the Tangel, ensuring security and privacy are kept intact.
+Privacy is also a considerable concern in healthcare, and IOTA can help here too.
+The IOTA Masked Authenticated Messaging uses a Merkle Tree-based signature to send and receive encrypted data over the Tangle, ensuring security and privacy are kept intact.

 Automotive and Mobility